antoine2bouille/antoine2bouille.github.io/action_adventure.md

 <div style="width: 100%;display: flex; justify-content: center;">
   {% include mapactionadventure.html %}
 </div>
 The map highlights key markets for film release, with the United States, Canada, Italy, Hong-Kong, Japan, and India marked as top countries.
-As a producer, targeting these countries for your drama film's release could enhance its commercial success due to their significant market potential for the genre.
+As a producer, targeting these countries for your action movie's release could enhance its commercial success due to their significant market potential for the genre.
 <div style="width: 100%;display: flex; justify-content: center;">
   {% include maplangueactionadventure.html %}
 </div>
-The language importance bar chart indicates that Hindi, Japanese, English, Telugu, and Thaï are influential for drama films' success.
+The language importance bar chart indicates that Hindi, Japanese, English, Telugu, and Thaï are influential for action films' success.
 A producer should consider these languages for localizing the film, potentially increasing its accessibility and appeal to a broad international audience.

 ## Measuring metrics